Open to the Public

 Easy hiking trails.
 Please stay on the trails to avoid harming sensitive habitat.
 Maps are available at the visitor kiosk.
+There are no bathrooms.

 In 1968, Mr. William P. Bradley, a photographer and publicist, bought the Falls Ridge Preserve area from a local family.
 Mr. Bradley used the property as a retirement home, eventually deeded Falls Ridge to the Conservancy in 1974.

 A large Indian settlement was located upstream of Falls Ridge Preserve on the North Fork of the Roanoke River, but the only direct evidence of Indian activity has been the discovery of a few white flint arrowheads.
 In 1823, the Governor of Virginia granted to the Birchfield family 700 acres of land, encompassing part of the present day preserve.

 The Conservancy has worked to upgrade the trails, providing good views of the waterfall while protecting nearby habitat from erosion.
 Rare plant species are being monitored.

 Wildlife flourishes here, including deer, raccoon, opossum, skunk, turkey, grouse, wildcats, ravens, great-horned owls, redtailed hawks, red-shouldered hawks and pileated woodpeckers.
 A very rare snail, the wild cherrystone snail, has also been found here.

 Some of the plant species found here are very rare, such as the Allegheny plum and Goldenseal, and at least one species is endemic to Virginia: the Addison's Leatherflower.
 The woodlands primarily contain species common to an eastern deciduous forest.